Barnum's American Museum: Attractions

 At one point, Barnum noticed that people were lingering too long at his exhibits.
 He posted signs indicating "This Way to the Egress".
 Not knowing that "Egress" was another word for "Exit", people followed the signs to what they assumed was a fascinating exhibit — and ended up outside.

 The five-story building also served great educational value.
-Aside from the different attractions, the museum also promoted educational ends, including natural history in its menageries, aquarium (which featured a large white whale), and taxidermy exhibits; history in its paintings, wax figures, and memorabilia; and temperance reform and Shakespearean dramas in the "Lecture Room" or theater.
+Aside from the different attractions, the museum also promoted educational ends, including natural history in its aquarium, menageries, and taxidermy exhibits; history in its paintings, wax figures, and memorabilia; and temperance reform and Shakespearean dramas in the "Lecture Room" or theater.
 It was also the first museum to put human oddities on display as an organized freak show.
 It was the American Museum that began the modern-day trend of exploiting the human body for the sake of mass entertainment.

 One of Barnum's most successful attractions was his large selection of living animals, which were a highlight for the visitors who had never seen exotic creatures.
 The animals in Barnum's "happy family" were poorly treated at best and neglected at worst.
 Their standard of living is exemplified in the beluga whales he kept in a tank in the basement.
 The whales lived in a small 576 square foot tank, and when they frequently died, Barnum "promptly set about procuring additional specimens."